 What Tool Can Be Used For Cyber Threat Hunting?

 There are a number of different tools that can be used for cyber threat hunting, but the most important factor is that the toolset is able to quickly gather and act on all available data.

-This includes using automation to collect data from a variety of sources, including devices, networks, user activity, and open-source intelligence.
+This includes using automation to collect data from various sources, including devices, networks, user activity, and open-source intelligence.